Chapter 17:

 “My ancestors grew up here.
 Come.
 Walk with me, captain.”

 Kanna led Reiko south.
-They walked through streets jammed with police convoys carrying emergency rations, through Odori Park which had been emptied of civilian life and replaced with stiff tarp tents and mobile kitchens.
+They walked through streets jammed with police convoys carrying emergency rations, through Odori Park which was emptied of civilian life and replaced with stiff tarp tents and mobile kitchens.

 The loudspeakers mounted across Central Sapporo began their rhythmic chimes, followed by announcements regarding a new municipal bus schedule and a formal request to avoid driving in South Sapporo.